kerrrusha/task-manager/README.md

 # Kanban Task Manager React/Spring Fullstack Application
 Kanban Task Manager Application is a web-based tool that allows users to operate with their tasks on different boards, using drag-n-drop.
 The application consists from two parts - frontend and backend.
-Frontend uses React as framework and Redux as state management tool, backend uses the Spring framework with a MongoDB database with Spring framework in order to provide secure registration and authorization.
+Frontend uses React as framework and Redux as state management tool, backend uses the Spring framework with a MongoDB database with Spring Security in order to provide secure registration and authorization.

 At the state of 09.02.2024, frontend part of Task Manager application is being hosted at:
 https://task-manager-seven-sigma-46.vercel.app/